 Throughout his life he enjoyed the outdoors, camping, hunting, and fishing.
 He also loved playing cards with family and friends.

 After Joanne died in 2000, Eldon continued the snowbird life, staying longer and longer periods down south.
 In later years a son would drive him south, then fly home but the family could never convince him to stay "up north" where they could spend time with him and see to his needs.
 He passed away in Yuma on October 7, 2019.

 He is survived by his three sons, his three grandchildren, and his seven great-grandchildren.

 His ashes will be interred with those of Joanne in Shelton, Washington.

-To send flowers to Eldon's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Eldon Dillenburg, please visit our floral store.